Siegfried-class coastal defense ship: Background

 Goltz, who was appointed as the "Head of the Naval Department", organized a series of meetings to determine the requirements for the next class of capital ships.
 During one such meeting in October 1885, the members agreed to a set of specifications, including an armament of four 30.5 cm guns, six torpedo tubes, a maximum speed of 15 kn, and draft low enough to allow passage through the confined waters between Denmark and Sweden.
 The latter requirement was specified due to fears of a future war with Denmark, which the planners viewed as a possibility owing to Denmark's defeat in the Second Schleswig War in 1864.
 Additionally, displacement was limited to a maximum of 8400 t.

 By March 1886, the chief naval designer, Alfred Dietrich, had completed a broad design study titled "Memorandum on the Construction of Armorclads", which included series of general proposals for vessels of varying sizes and characteristics.
 Caprivi in turn requested more detailed proposals from the memorandum, including cost estimates, which Dietrich completed on 8 June.
 These ranged from a 10000 t "heavy battleship" armed with seven 30.5 cm guns, which cost 10 million marks, down to a small coastal defense ship armed with a pair of 21 cm guns and displacing just 2500 t, which cost 3.92 million marks.
 The price of the new ships was at the forefront of Caprivi's considerations, as the Reichstag was opposed to increases in naval spending and the cost of the impending construction of the Kaiser Wilhelm Canal loomed over future naval budgets.
 At the same time, increasing international tensions in the mid-1880s, due to the scramble for Africa and perennial conflicts between Greece and the Ottoman Empire, strengthened Caprivi's resolve to request funding for new capital ships by mid-1886.

 Discussions had begun for the requested naval budget of the 1887–1888 fiscal year.
 Having been unable to secure parliamentary approval for naval increases for new vessels in previous years, Caprivi instead submitted a request for a large-scale program that included new battleships, cruisers, coastal defense ships, and torpedo boats.
-The Reichstag requested almost all of his requested budget, allocating funds for only a single coastal defense ship, though Caprivi had asked for ten of the vessels, as this was the cheapest option available, and it was apparent that the canal would require local defenses once it was eventually completed.
+The Reichstag rejected almost all of his requested budget, allocating funds for only a single coastal defense ship, though Caprivi had asked for ten of the vessels, as this was the cheapest option available, and it was apparent that the canal would require local defenses once it was eventually completed.